 Fit for the Future Network

-Our sustainability network, created in partnership with Ashden, has brought together some of the UK’s largest charities and landowners to tackle the impacts of climate change and rising energy costs.
+Our sustainability network, created in collaboration with Ashden in 2013, has brought together more than 80 of the UK’s largest charities and land owning organisations to tackle the impacts of climate change and rising energy costs.

 Fit for the Future links up hundreds of people who are tasked with making their organisation more sustainable.
 In the spirit of sharing and collaboration, members swap information about their organisation’s sustainability projects, and work together to find the best solutions to environmental challenges.
 Thanks to the Network, dozens of organisations from the not-for-profit sector and beyond are becoming climate-friendly, adaptive and resilient.

 Our Director General, Dame Helen Ghosh, said: 'Fit for the Future has grown into a really powerful movement for effective action on climate change thanks to the hard work of the practitioners from all organisations involved.
 The National Trust and Ashden set up the network because we believe that collaboration is one of the best tools we have to mitigate its threat.'